keithbuhler/keithbuhler.github.io/_posts/2016-06-01-hate-speech.md

 excerpt_separator: <!--more-->
 ---

-# Why you should reject [Facebook/YouTube/Twitter/EU's new Orwellian speech restrictions](http://abcnews.go.com/topics/business/european-union.htm)
+# Hate Speech - Moral Crime or Orwellian Code?

 The EU wants to crack down on online terrorism.
 Great!
-But their new code is the wrong way about it, for five reasons:
+But their new code is the wrong way about it.
+Here's five reasons why should you reject [Facebook/YouTube/Twitter/EU's new Orwellian speech restrictions?](http://abcnews.go.com/topics/business/european-union.htm)

 1. Hate speech is not a thing.
 2. The new rules are either redundant or unjust.